-- Fruit: You can blend in mixed berries, bananas, or use fruit purees in the base of your chia seed pudding to add nutrition and flavor.
+- Fruit: You can blend in mixed berries, and bananas, or use fruit purees in the base of your chia seed pudding to add nutrition and flavor.

-- Dried Herbs and Spices: lavender, chamomile, and rose make wonderful additions to chia seed pudding.
+- Dried Herbs and Spices: lavender, chamomile, and rose to make wonderful additions to chia seed pudding.
 You can also explore using dried mint, cardamon, cinnamon, nutmeg, and turmeric as well!

 - Functional Food Powders: These include dried powders from foods like acai berries, spirulina, reishi, or Chaga mushrooms.